codenvy/codenvy/DOCKERIZED.md

 ```

 ## Configuration
-All configuration is done with environment variables.
+Configuration is done with environment variables.
 Environment variables are stored in `CODENVY_CONFIG/codenvy.env`, a file that is generated during the `codenvy init` phase.
 If you rerun `codenvy init` in the same `CODENVY_CONFIG`, the process will abort unless you pass `--force` or `--pull`.
 You can have multiple `CODENVY_CONFIG` folders in order to keep profiles of configuration.

 Each variable is documented with an explanation and usually commented out.
 If you need to set a variable, uncomment it and configure it with your value.
 You can then run `codenvy config` to apply this configuration to your system.
 Any `codenvy start` will reapply this configuration.